zammad/zammad-user-documentation/extras/profile-and-settings.rst

       In this case, saving your settings will implicitly turn off **Limit Groups** feature, since no limits will be left in effect.

-   .. note:: Notifications are available to agents only.

    .. hint:: The contents of these email notifications
       can be customized on self-hosted installations.
       Administrators can learn more
       :admin-docs:`here </manage/trigger/system-notifications.html>`.

-   .. hint:: You can always reset your notification settings to system defaults
-      by clicking on the button at the bottom of the screen.

 :Out of Office: